kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-filter.md

 # AuthenticationFilter in Spring Security

-In Spring Security, `AuthenticationFilter` is a component responsible for processing authentication requests and attempting to authenticate users based on the provided credentials.
-It intercepts incoming requests to secure endpoints and initiates the authentication process by validating the authentication tokens present in the request.
+In Spring Security, the `AuthenticationFilter` component takes charge of handling authentication requests and verifying users based on the provided credentials.
+It operates by intercepting incoming requests to secure endpoints, extracting authentication tokens, and initiating the authentication process.

 ## Mission of AuthenticationFilter

-The primary mission of `AuthenticationFilter` is to intercept incoming requests and extract authentication tokens from them.
-It then delegates the authentication process to the configured `AuthenticationManager` to authenticate the user based on the provided credentials.
+The primary purpose of `AuthenticationFilter` is to intercept incoming requests and extract authentication tokens from them.
+Subsequently, it engages the configured `AuthenticationManager` to authenticate users based on the provided credentials.
 Upon successful authentication, it generates and returns an authenticated `Authentication` object.

 ## Example Usage

 ### Configuring AuthenticationFilter

-To use `AuthenticationFilter`, it needs to be configured in the Spring Security configuration to intercept specific endpoints and trigger the authentication process.
+To integrate `AuthenticationFilter` into your Spring Security setup, you need to configure it within the security configuration to intercept specific endpoints and initiate the authentication process.

 ### Example: